 In 2005, Volunteers for Colorado Plateau Mountain Bike Trail Association started extending a mountain bike trail on the Grand Mesa near Indian Point, south of Lands End.
-The final result was a great family-friendly trail across the Grand Mesa for cyclists to enjoy.
+The final result was a great family-friendly trail across the Grand Mesa for cyclists of all ages to enjoy.

 The Flowing Park Trail takes riders around Flowing Park Reservoir through large, open mountain meadows and into both aspen and dark timber groves, then back out along the rim of the Grand Mesa.
 It provides breathtaking views of the Kannah Creek drainage and the entire Grand Valley.